montystoryteller/montystoryteller.github.io/content/english/blog/2025-10-28_island_tales_soft_launch.md

 The first two installments in this *Island Tales* series build on tales penned by Abraham Elder.

-- *A Legend* of Godshill* reproduces Elder's version of the tale as well as my take on it, Percy Stone's lay, excertps from 19th century tourist guides, and a biographical note on Abraham Elder;
+- *A Legend of Godshill* reproduces Elder's version of the tale as well as my take on it, Percy Stone's lay, excerpts from 19th century tourist guides, and a biographical note on Abraham Elder;

 - *A Legend of Puckaster Cove* includes Elder's original version of the tale, something approximating my first retelling of it a couple or more years ago, and some historical notes that once again pull on 19th century travel guides to the Island.